rayfrankenstein/AITOW/README.md

 For example, if we Devs as a team said a sprint's scope was too tight, we could say 'no' and product had to respect that.
 If product tried to squeeze more work into a Sprint, the default answer is 'no' and product again had to respect that.
 If product didn't comply, all it really took was talking to the people in upper-management that enforced Agile, and they would support us.'

 In my opinion, the only time Agile is your friend as a Dev, is if you feel Agile gives you the power to say 'no' with the backing of upper-management.
 If you don't have that, then Agile is not your friend, and in practical terms it's mostly used to boss you around as a Dev.
 This is how Agile works at more than 90% of all employers."

+---
+"With the understanding of this internal contradiction, I've only ever worked one place that did Agile 'correctly.'
+For the most part, that employer was better off because of it.
+The only way that actually worked was because the person promoting Agile was in upper-management, and they had the power to tell product/management/etc 'no.' Everyone else in upper-management also signed off on the idea.

+For example, if we Devs as a team said a sprint's scope was too tight, we could say 'no' and product had to respect that.
+If product tried to squeeze more work into a Sprint, the default answer is 'no' and product again had to respect that.
+If product didn't comply, all it really took was talking to the people in upper-management that enforced Agile, and they would support us.'

+In my opinion, the only time Agile is your friend as a Dev, is if you feel Agile gives you the power to say "no" with the backing of upper-management.
+If you don't have that, then Agile is not your friend, and in practical terms it's mostly used to boss you around as a Dev.
+This is how Agile works at more than 90% of all employers."--unknown

+--